bluestrike2/nsdcf.org/content/news/2018-10-01-alumni-nominations-2019.md

 aliases = ["/news/alumni-nominations-2019"]
 +++

+***Nominations for the 2019 Distinguished Alumni are no longer being accepted.
+The Norwin Alumni & Friends Association thanks you for your interest.***

 ##### [Download the 2019 Nomination Form](/uploads/2019/2019-nomination-form.pdf)

 The Norwin Alumni & Friends Association (NAFA) is seeking nominations for the 2019